 Alfie’s mum: Don't be too shocked by it.
 Your child will develop and will find new ways of doing things.
 It’s not the end of the world.
 The Erb’s Palsy Group is out there with such great information.
 Everything you want to ask, they will try and answer as quickly as possible and the Community support is out there.
 So if a Doctor tells you that your child has a complex injury, Erb’s Palsy, find the Erb’s Palsy Group and get all the information you can.
 Research as much as you can about it.
 Just to keep your own mind at rest.
 Being informed, education is an amazing thing.

 Alfie: If there is any advice I could give about Erb’s Palsy it would definitely be to not be afraid to ask for help when you need it because I think I spent a long time trying to be as independent as possible and trying to just get by myself.
-There are people willing to help you, especially at university I spent maybe my first two years really trying to get by and not really being ambitious and limiting myself and what I could do, because I didn't want to ask someone to do it for me.
+People are willing to help you, especially at university I spent maybe my first two years really trying to get by and not really being ambitious and limiting myself and what I could do, because I didn't want to ask someone to do it for me.
 I just wanted to be able to do everything myself.
 So I think definitely asking for help when you need it would be the biggest thing for me because it took me a long time to learn that and now I think I can do a lot more and I could be a lot more ambitious with what I do.

 What does life look like now for you, and any future ambitions?

 Alfie: At the minute I'm at university, I'm in my third year.
 What I really want to do when I'm older is to be either working in an art gallery as an exhibit office or as a curator, or basically anything to do with fine art in the art world I’m really interested in.
-I think right now because of my arm, especially in a subjects such as this, there are things you have to do to get a bit more help than normal.
-So for example, like carrying heavy picture frames or boards or anything like that, I can't really do.
+I think right now because of my arm, especially in a subject such as this, there are things you have to do to get a bit more help than normal.
+So for example, carrying heavy picture frames or boards or anything like that, I can't really do.
 Hanging up stuff on the wall is quite hard.

-Following taking on the claim, what support did you receive and what advice would you give to others thinking about bringing a legal claim?
+Following taking on the claim, what support did you receive and what advice would you give others thinking about bringing a legal claim?

 Alfie: It was quite difficult because you have to make a lot of decisions about the rest of your life and things that are going to affect the rest of your life when you are very young, and you don't quite know what you want to do yet, which could be a really hard thing to think about.
 Any advice that I would give would be that it's not worth getting so worked up about and worried about because I think legal cases can take really long and you're always going to be waiting for someone to get back to you or assessments or something like that.
 So I think it is just trying to be as patient as possible and trusting in the people that helped me out.
-So solicitors and family members, just trying to just take it one step at time and don't get overwhelmed.
+So solicitors and family members, take it one step at time and don't get overwhelmed.

 What difference has bringing a legal claim made to your life?